m4gic42/Lattice-Gas/README.md

 # Lattice Gas

-Simulation of a lattice(reticular) gas using diifferent models and conditions in JAVA(Programming).
+Simulation of a lattice(reticular) gas using different models and conditions in JAVA(Programming).

 This repository contains three scripts that display different visualisations based on the same traditional simulation of a reticular gas: